lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

     - The issue here is that presentation for Frame `#0` may not have finished, and thus `semsRenderComplete[0]` may still be in use.
 We may have a synchronization issue here.

 But, shouldn't fences help us prevent us from this issue?
-The answer is now, fences will be used when submitting work to a queue.
+The answer is no, fences will be used when submitting work to a queue.
 Therefore, if we wait for a fence, we will be sure that previous work associated to the same frame in flight index will have finished.
-The issue is with presentation, when presenting the swap chain image we just only pass a semaphore to wait to be signaled when the render work is finished, but we cannot signal when the presentation will be finished.
-Therefore, fence wait does not know anything about presentation state, The solution for this is to have as many render complete semaphores as swap  chain images.
-The rest of synchronization elements and per-frame elements just need to be sized to the maximum number of flight, because they are concerned to just render activities, presentation is not involved at all.
+The issue is with presentation, when presenting the swap chain image we just pass a semaphore to wait to be signaled when the render work is finished, but we cannot signal when the presentation will be finished.
+Therefore, fence wait does not know anything about the presentation state, The solution for this is to have as many render complete semaphores as swap  chain images.
+The rest of synchronization elements and per-frame elements just need to be sized to the maximum number of frames in flight, because they are concerned to just render activities, presentation is not involved at all.

 Let's go now to the `Render` struct and see the new attributes that we will need (showing the changes in the `create` and the `cleanup` functions):